What are the COVID19 related changes to our fees?

 The fees are set by the doctors and reception does not have the authority to alter fees.

-Why do we charge fees and not bulk bill?
+Why do our tenant GPs charge fees and not bulk bill?

-We are unable to provide the care that you deserve if we bulk bill.
+Our tenant GPs are unable to provide the care that you deserve if they bulk bill.
 Bulk billing refers to the practitioner accepting your Medicare rebate as payment for the consultation.
 Unfortunately, over the years this rebate has barely increased while costs of running a practice have grown at a much greater rate.
 In fact, for many years Medicare rebates remained 'frozen' while costs of living continued to increase.

 The practice is not a government facility but a small business and needs to pay rent, receptionist wages, nurse wages, medical supplies, utilities, accreditation fees, insurance, IT services and equipment, cleaning, etc. You may already be familiar with the discrepancy between specialist fees and low Medicare rebates.

 The Medicare rebates are much lower than the AMA (Australian Medical Association) recommended consultation fees.
 To see the erosion of your Medicare rebate against the CPI over the years see this AMA document.

 Other practices have decided to continue to bulk bill but this results in quick turnaround, careless consultations as the volume of consultations has to make up for the low rebates.
 This is not the way GPs at MedPlaza practise.

 If you disagree with the constant erosion of your Medicare rebate we suggest discussing or writing to your local member of parliament.

 The doctors bulk bill selected patients from Monday to Friday and all children up to and including age 15.
 All DVA patients are bulk billed.

 The doctors charge a 'discounted private fee' for age pensioners and holders of concession cards.
 The 'gap fee' is significantly reduced for these patients.